This program is based in San Angelo.

 Expense in Addition to Tuition, Texts, and Fees/Uniforms and Supplies

 Students must purchase appropriate uniforms necessary for participation in clinical activities.
 Uniform consists of approved scrubs, lab coat, shoes, watch with a second hand, and a stethoscope.
 Cost of uniforms varies dependent upon style, size, and quality of the items.
-Additionally, students purchase an equipment kit in the first semester of the program.
-This kit contains equipment used over the course of the program.
-Cost of the laboratory kit is currently $80 and is subject to change.

 Clinical experiences provide detailed education, training, and work-based experience in direct patient/client care at a clinical site.
 All clinical experiences are unpaid external learning experiences that are required for program completion.
 Students may not be substituted for staff personnel while performing clinical program requirements.
 Students and faculty provided by Howard College are not and will not be acting as servant agents or employees of a medical facility during program clinical rotation.